-Yacht & Sailors insurance in spain in English.
+Yacht, marine, boats, & Jet Ski insurance in Spain in English.

 YACHT, DINGHY, CREW, CONTENTS AND MUCH MORE INSURANCE IN SPAIN

 Buying or owning a Yacht or boat in Spain.

 Owning or buying a yacht in Spain is often a dream come true.
 Whether is is registered in Spain or on an SSR registration, www.insuranceinspain can insure your yachts, boats, dinghys, engines, inflatables, crew, contents, electronic equipment and cover salvage and liability.
 For immediate insurance cover for your Yacht, please call 0034 965275727 now.
 Our comprehensive range of cover, from the basic legal requirements to covering crew and passengers, is one of the best on the market in Spain.
 Policies are also in English and we can advise you on other aspects relating to Yachting insurance and the correct cover needed.